Student Development Counseling and Administration

 College and university students need a secure environment that fosters positive growth, with guidance from professionals who can prevent issues in the students' lives from inhibiting their development.
 Students are supported by staff members who provide comprehensive counseling and referral services that help them achieve their educational goals, strengthen their problem-solving skills, develop healthy relationships, and reach their full potential for continued growth after graduation.

-Courses can be completed online or at our Marion or Indianapolis (West) sites.
+Courses can be completed to earn a Master's in Student Development online or at our Marion or Indianapolis (West) campuses.
+Those pursing a certificate in Student Development and Counseling Administration may also complete their coursework online.
 Internships can be completed at the site of the student's choice.

 university that offers adult